 Around the world, the lion is a symbol of royalty.
-In fact, in Swahili, the word for lion is “simba,” which also means king.
+In fact, in Swahili, the word for lion is “simba,” which also means king.1

 Taking the Lead

 If a lion has made themselves known to you, whether in real life, art, or the media, it can be a sign that you need to step up and take the lead in a given situation.
 Following is always easier than leading – at least when leading is done well.
-Yet the noble lion should inspire you to lead.
+Yet the noble lion is an inspiration to lead.
 Stand tall and lead from the front, just as the greatest leaders throughout history have done.

-In a chaotic world, with the hyenas and baboons causing a ruckus, the lion maintains their dignity as the king of their jungle.
+In a chaotic world, with the hyenas and baboons causing a ruckus, the lion maintains their dignity as the king of the jungle.

 Lion Symbolism: Courage